 Sustainability and Saving Money

-Tropical vegetables are not always well known to European gardeners.
+Tropical gardening can include vegetables that are not always well known to European gardeners.
 However, if you live in the tropics you need to grow food that thrives.
 As a result, tropical vegetables fit the bill.

 Many herbs struggle to make it through a hot steamy tropical summer.
 Below we have listed some of the wonderful herbs that will not just survive, but thrive in the tropics.